SaifAqqad/AHK_MicMute/README.md

 * [Albion Online](https://albiononline.com/en/home) detects MicMute as a botting tool, the games blacklists anything written in autohotkey and marks it as a botting tool. [#23](https://github.com/SaifAqqad/AHK_MicMute/issues/23)

-* Windows defender might falsely detect MicMute as a trojen/malware (`Zpevdo.B` or ML detections).
+* Windows defender might falsely detect MicMute as a trojen/malware (`Zpevdo.B` or `Wacatac.B!ml`).
 I always submit new releases to microsoft to remove the false detections and they usually do in a couple of days, but sometimes when they release a new definition update the detection occurs again. [#25](https://github.com/SaifAqqad/AHK_MicMute/issues/25)

 ## Editing the config file